mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 15.05.2019
+* Thanks To Andrea Mauri who pointed out a problem in the Determinant (LU Decomposition) -> in some cases there was an Access violation.

 Date: 06.05.2019
 * New Statistical methods: KS Test, FTest, Student T Test, ChiSquareTest from numerical recipies
 * Histograms